Proactive Live Chat: Benefits For Businesses + Best Practices

 Use two different approaches when a person browses a pricing page or a technical support page.
 Don’t offer a discount to people browsing the knowledge base or facing technical issues — this is pretty obvious.

-You can also add some details to your proactive chat message to make it relevant.
+Add details to your proactive chat message to make it more relevant.
 For instance, instead of generic ‘Need help?’ go with ‘Hi!
 Need help choosing a great pair of running shoes?’.

-Ny the way, if your team is new to proactive messaging or customer service automation overall, that’s not a problem.
-There is plenty of assistance for customer service teams: from using a chat script for customer service to canned messages — all these will streamline your team’s work and increase customer engagement on your website.
+By the way, if your team is new to proactive live chat or customer service automation overall, that’s not a problem.
+There is plenty of assistance for customer service teams: from using a chat script for customer service to canned messages — all these will streamline your team’s work and increase customer satisfaction.

 Be proactive but know your limits